AWS vs GCP vs Azure 2026: Honest Dev Comparison

 | S3 API compatible | Native | Yes (interop) | No |

 Pricing differences are minimal at small scale.
 At petabyte scale, Azure's slightly lower per-GB cost adds up.
-GCP's always-free 5 GB is nice for personal projects.
+GCP's always-free 5 GB is nice for personal projects that'll run indefinitely.

-S3's API has become a de facto standard — most tools and libraries support it.
+S3's API has become a de facto standard — most tools and libraries support it natively.
 GCP offers S3 compatibility, so you can often switch without code changes.
-Azure uses its own API, which means more migration effort.
+Azure uses its own API, meaning more migration effort if you ever need to move.
+Something to keep in mind.

 AI/ML Services

-GCP Vertex AI is the most developer-friendly ML platform.
-AutoML for no-code model training, Gemini API for generative AI, and tight integration with BigQuery for data analysis.
+GCP Vertex AI is the most developer-friendly ML platform across any provider.
+AutoML for no-code model training, Gemini API for generative AI, tight integration with BigQuery for data analysis.
 If AI is central to your product, GCP is the strongest choice.
+I think Google's research heritage shows up in the quality and breadth of their ML services more than anywhere else.

-AWS SageMaker is more mature and has a larger ecosystem of pre-built models and algorithms.
-The recent SageMaker Studio overhaul made it more accessible, but it is still more complex than Vertex AI.
-Bedrock provides access to multiple foundation models (Claude, Llama, Titan) through a unified API.
+AWS SageMaker is more mature with a larger ecosystem of pre-built models and algorithms.
+The recent SageMaker Studio overhaul made it more accessible, but it's still more complex than Vertex AI.
+Bedrock provides access to multiple foundation models (Claude, Llama, Titan) through a unified API — nice if you don't want to pick just one.

-Azure OpenAI Service gives you access to GPT-4, DALL-E, and Whisper through Azure's enterprise infrastructure.
+Azure OpenAI Service gives you GPT-4, DALL-E, and Whisper through Azure's enterprise infrastructure.
 If you need OpenAI's models with Azure's compliance and security guarantees, this is the only option.
-Many large Indian enterprises choose Azure specifically for this.
+Many large Indian enterprises choose Azure specifically for this, and I can see why.

 Kubernetes: EKS vs GKE vs AKS

-If you are running Kubernetes (and you probably should not be unless you have a team of at least 3-4 engineers), Google has a clear advantage here.
-Google invented Kubernetes, and GKE reflects that pedigree.
+Let me say something potentially controversial: you probably shouldn't be running Kubernetes unless you've got a team of at least 3-4 engineers to manage it.
+But if you're doing it anyway, Google has a clear advantage.
+They invented Kubernetes, and GKE reflects that pedigree.

-GKE (Google Kubernetes Engine) has Autopilot mode, which manages node pools automatically, and the overall Kubernetes experience is the smoothest.
-Node auto-upgrades, built-in monitoring with Google Cloud Operations, and the fastest cluster provisioning times.
+GKE (Google Kubernetes Engine) has Autopilot mode that manages node pools automatically.
+Smoothest Kubernetes experience of the three.
+Node auto-upgrades, built-in monitoring with Google Cloud Operations, fastest cluster provisioning times.
+It just works with less fiddling.

 EKS (Elastic Kubernetes Service) is solid but expensive — the control plane costs $0.10/hour ($73/month) on top of your node costs.
-Configuration requires more manual setup, especially for networking and IAM.
+Configuration requires more manual setup, especially around networking and IAM.
+Not terrible, but noticeable compared to GKE.

 AKS (Azure Kubernetes Service) has a free control plane, which is a significant cost advantage.
 Integration with Azure Active Directory for RBAC is excellent for enterprise environments.
 Performance is comparable to EKS.

 My recommendation: If Kubernetes is non-negotiable, go with GKE.
 If you can avoid Kubernetes entirely, use Cloud Run (GCP), Fargate (AWS), or Container Apps (Azure) instead.
-Kubernetes is powerful but operationally expensive in terms of engineering time.
+Kubernetes is powerful but operationally expensive in engineering time — arguably more expensive than the infrastructure itself.
+For a broader perspective on how cloud architecture fits into larger systems, see our system design interview preparation guide.

 Pricing Comparison for Common Workloads

-Here is what it actually costs to run typical workloads on each provider, using India regions:
+Enough theory.
+Here's what it actually costs to run typical workloads on each provider using India regions:

 Small Web App (1 server, database, storage)